Monkhsukh/StreamingDataProcessing/README.md

 Good points aside, there is one very big downside to processing-timewindowing: if the data in question have event times associated with them,those data must arrive in event-time order if the processing-time windows areto reflect the reality of when those events actually happened.

 #### Windowing by event time
+Event-time windowing is what you use when you need to observe a datasource in finite chunks that reflect the times at which those events actually happened. if these data hadbeen windowed into processing-time windows for a use case that cared aboutevent times, the calculated results would have been incorrect.
+As you would expect, event-time correctness is one nice thing about using event-time windows.

+##### Drawbacks
+* Buffering
+** Due to extended window lifetimes, more buffering of data is required.Thankfully, persistent storage is generally the cheapest of the resourcetypes most data processing systems depend on.
+As such, this problem is typicallymuch less of a concern than you might think when using any well-designed data processing system with strongly consistent persistent stateand a decent in-memory caching layer.
+Also, many useful aggregationsdo not require the entire input set to be buffered (e.g., sum or average),but instead can be performed incrementally, with a much smaller,intermediate aggregate stored in persistent state.
+* Completeness
+** Given that we often have no good way of knowing when we’ve seen allof the data for a given window, how do we know when the results for thewindow are ready to materialize?
+But for cases in which absolute correctness isparamount (again, think billing), the only real option is to provide a wayfor the pipeline builder to express when they want results for windows tobe materialized and how those results should be refined over time.

+# Chapter 2.
+The What, Where,When, and Howof Data Processing
+which covers in detail the core concepts of robust stream processingover out-of-order data, each analyzed within the context of aconcrete running example and with animated diagrams to highlightthe dimension of time.

+we’re now going to look closely at three more:

+* Triggers
+** A trigger is a mechanism for declaring when the output for a windowshould be materialized relative to some external signal.
+Triggers provideflexibility in choosing when outputs should be emitted.
+In some sense,you can think of them as a flow control mechanism for dictating whenresults should be materialized.
+Another way of looking at it is thattriggers are like the shutter-release on a camera, allowing you to declarewhen to take a snapshots in time of the results being computed.
+* Watermarks
+** A watermark is a notion of input completeness with respect to eventtimes.
+A watermark with value of time X makes the statement: “all inputdata with event times less than X have been observed.”
+As such,watermarks act as a metric of progress when observing an unboundeddata source with no known end.
+* Accumulation
+** An accumulation mode specifies the relationship between multiple resultsthat are observed for the same window.
+Those results might becompletely disjointed; that is, representing independent deltas over time,or there might be overlap between them.

+the structure of answering four questions, all of which I propose are critical toevery unbounded data processing problem:
+* **What** results are calculated?
+This question is answered by the typesof transformations within the pipeline.
+This includes things likecomputing sums, building histograms, training machine learningmodels, and so on.
+It’s also essentially the question answered byclassic batch processing
+* **Where** in event time are results calculated?
+This question isanswered by the use of event-time windowing within the pipeline.This includes the common examples of windowing from Chapter 1(fixed, sliding, and sessions); use cases that seem to have no notionof windowing (e.g., time-agnostic processing; classic batchprocessing also generally falls into this category); and other, morecomplex types of windowing, such as time-limited auctions.
+Alsonote that it can include processing-time windowing, as well, if youassign ingress times as event times for records as they arrive at the system.
+* **When** in processing time are results materialized?
+This question isanswered by the use of triggers and (optionally) watermarks.
+Thereare infinite variations on this theme, but the most common patternsare those involving repeated updates (i.e., materialized viewsemantics), those that utilize a watermark to provide a single outputper window only after the corresponding input is believed to be complete.
+* **How** do refinements of results relate?
+This question is answered bythe type of accumulation used: discarding (in which results are allindependent and distinct), accumulating (in which later results buildupon prior ones), or accumulating and retracting (in which both the accumulating value plus a retraction for the previously triggeredvalue(s) are emitted).

+## Batch Foundations: What and Where
+### What: Transformations
+The transformations applied in classic batch processing answer the question:“What results are calculated?”